Practice Areas Bakersfield Lawyers Bakersfield Elder Abuse Lawyers

 In this blog, we will provide an overview of the types of elder abuse, the signs of elder abuse, and the services you can expect when you hire an elder abuse attorney.

-In California, the legal protection against elder abuse centers around the Elder Abuse and Dependent Adult Civil Protection Act (EADACPA).
+In California, the legal protection against elder abuse centers around the Elder Abuse and Dependent Adult Civil Protection Act (EADACPA)

-If you are worried that your loved one is being neglected or if they are showing any signs of abuse, it’s time to reach out to our elder abuse lawyers in Bakersfield.
+If you are worried that your loved one is being neglected or if they are showing any signs of abuse, reach out to the experienced Bakersfield elder abuse lawyers of Chain | Cohn | Clark.

 Physical elder abuse is a heartbreaking and unacceptable form of mistreatment where someone physically assaults an elderly person.
 This abuse can come from many sources, including family members, caregivers, strangers, and even nursing home staff or medical personnel.

 California Penal Code 368 defines elder abuse as any unjustifiable action taken toward an older person’s well-being that results in suffering.
+Physical abuse is intentional and can completely alter a person’s life, safety, and sense of security.

 An act of physical violence against an elderly person in any form is considered elder abuse, including: